tiagouzl/ponggamecollege/README.md

 🎨 Acknowledgements
 Thanks to the Processing community for their great resources.
 Inspired by the original Pong game created by Atari.
+Step-by-Step: How to Push to GitHub
+Create a Repository on GitHub:

+Log in to GitHub.
+Click New Repository.
+Name it ponggamecollege and add a description (optional).
+Initialize and Push the Project to GitHub: Navigate to the project directory and run the following commands:

+bash
+Copiar código
+cd caminho/para/ponggamecollege
+git init
+git add .
+git commit -m "Initial commit for ponggamecollege" git branch -M main git remote add origin https://github.com/<your-username>/ponggamecollege.git git push -u origin main
+Verify the Push:

+Visit your repository on GitHub to confirm the upload.